FHA Loan Limits for 2026

 Debt-to-Income Ratio

 Lenders use your debt-to-income (DTI) ratio to determine what size payments – and how large of a loan – to qualify you for.
-In general, FHA lenders can approve borrowers with a total DTI as high as 56.9%.
+In general, FHA lenders can approve borrowers with a total DTI as high as 56.9% in rare cases.

 Mortgage Insurance